The 10 most common signs that your adorable dog is sick and needs to visit a vet

 Is My Dog Sick?
-These are the 10 most common signs that your adorable dog needs to visit a vet 🐶
+Here are the 10 most common signs that your adorable dog needs to visit a vet 🐶

 With demand for pups continuing to rocket post-pandemic, there are many new owners that may not be aware of all the complexities of canine behaviour.